-More than 75% of the Company's efforts over the past two years have been focused on the areas of research and development and manufacturing set up.
-In November 2011, the Company announced the start of commercial production which saw the end of these pre-production activities for the first products to be launched.
+More than 75% of the Company's efforts over the past three years have been focused on the areas of research and development and manufacturing set up.
+In November 2011, the Company announced the start of commercial production which the Company believe to be the end of preproduction activities, although new third party materials that came available allowed further improvements to be made.
 Further research and development will be required as new products are prepared for market.
+Production was delayed following the introduction of the DTC chill as this potentially eliminated investors exit strategy.
+With the DTC chill lifted negotiations are underway to obtain investment and restart production.